kdowbecki/kdowbecki.github.io/_posts/2021-05-29-Optimizing-computational-algorithms.md

 = b \sum\limits_{k = 0}^{b-1} k - \sum\limits_{k = 0}^{b-1} k^2
 $$

-We have converted two nested sums into two separate sums and in the process removed $$ a $$ which is an improvement.
+We have converted a sum of sums into two separate sums.
+In the process removed $$ a $$ making it simpler.
-To solve the new sums we can use [known summation formulas, often attributed to Gauss](https://brilliant.org/wiki/sum-of-n-n2-or-n3/):
+To solve the two sums we can use [known summation formulas, often attributed to Gauss](https://brilliant.org/wiki/sum-of-n-n2-or-n3/):

 $$
 \sum\limits_{a = 1}^{n} a = \frac{n (n+1)}{2}